Boombastic (song)

-"Boombastic" or "Mr. Boombastic" is a song by Jamaican musical artist Shaggy, released on June 5, 1995 as the second single from his third studio album, Boombastic (1995).
+"Boombastic" or "Mr. Boombastic" is a song by Jamaican reggae artist Shaggy, released in May 1995 by Virgin Records as the second single from his third studio album, Boombastic (1995).
+The song was both produced and co-written by Shaggy.
 After being used in an ad for Levi's, it achieved commercial success in many countries, including Ireland, UK, Sweden, New Zealand, and Australia, where it topped the singles charts.
-It spent a week at number one on the US Billboard R&B chart, and a similar stint atop the UK Singles Chart.
+It spent a week at number one on both the US Billboard R&B chart and the UK Singles Chart.
 It also reached number three on the Billboard Hot 100.
+The track contains a sample from King Floyd song "Baby Let Me Kiss You".
 A remix featuring Sting International, which features a sample of Marvin Gaye's "Let's Get It On", was released in January 1996.
 The latter is featured on some versions of the Boombastic album as a bonus track.